NatanHerzog/statics-matlab/CHAPTER-4/ch4_plan.md

 ## Introduction to Symbolics

 Thus far, everything we've done has been "traditional" programming.
 We define variables and assign them values, then write some equations.
 But MATLAB also has a tool called the `Symbolic Toolbox`.
-This allows you to define equations symbolically.
+This is a really powerful tool with many capabilities, but we will focus on the aspects that are directly relevant for Statics.

-In class, we have been discussing the calculation of centroids by integration.
+In class, we have discussed the calculation of centroids by integration.
 Rather than performing these by hand, you can use the `int()` function to do them symbolically.

 For example, let's explore the following integral: